-Applicant organizations must be registered in the System for Award Management (SAM) prior to submitting an application, maintain SAM registration throughout the application and award process, and include a valid DUNS number in their application.
-Details on SAM registration and requesting a DUNS number can be found at the System for Award Management website at www.sam.gov.
+Applicant organizations must be registered in the System for Award Management (SAM) prior to submitting an application, maintain SAM registration throughout the application and award process, and include a valid Unique Entity ID in their application.
+To register or request a Unique Entity ID, go to https://sam.gov.
+Already manage an entity that does business with the federal government?
+You may want to consult this article on the transition from DUNS to the Unique Entity ID.